 Our highest priority will remain the safety of our patients and staff.

 We have been learning how to best manage treatments under the new guidelines and restrictions.
 We are able to carry out most procedures, but some non-urgent treatments may still have to be delayed.
 Any treatment involving the high-speed drill with water or ultrasonic scaler is known as an ‘Aerosol Generating Procedure’ (AGP).
-Current guidance is that the surgery cannot be used for treating another patient for an hour after the aerosol has stopped, so we will have to carefully structure the appointment book to accommodate ‘AGP’ appointments.
+Guidance is that the surgery cannot be used for treating another patient for a period of time after the aerosol has stopped, so we will have to carefully structure the appointment book to accommodate ‘AGP’ appointments.

 We have adequate supplies of the necessary Personal Protective Equipment (PPE).
 Training on the many new protocols and policies, along with use of the new equipment has been carried out.
 We are confident we can provide a safe environment and we are very well practised at maintaining high levels of cross infection control already.